background

 All this wouldn’t have happened hadn’t the soldier pierced Him.

 Tradition states that St. Longinus, suffered from poor vision and was mocked by his fellow soldiers for it.
-But once he drove the spear into Our Lord’s sacred heart, the blood and water that came out splashed into Longinus’ eyes and restored his sight.
+But once he drove the spear into Our Lord’s sacred heart, the blood and water gushed out and splashed into Longinus’ eyes, restoring his sight.
 He instantly converted.

 He was ordained a deacon, boldly professed himself a Christian, and was arrested.